Nexfinity/CakeyBot-Wiki/core/web-dashboard.md

 To access the Web Dashboard, server administrators must:

-1) Visit [this link](https://cakey.bot/dashboard/public)or click "Manage Servers" on the main Cakey Bot website
+1) Visit [this link](https://cakey.bot/dashboard/public) or click "Manage Servers" on the main Cakey Bot website
 2) Authenticate with their Discord account
 3) Select a server from the list of servers they have permission to manage
 4) If Cakey Bot is not in the selected server, they will be prompted to invite the bot first